quackextractor/MotionDetectionSystem/README.md

 # Motion Detection System Guide

-This system consists of three main components:
+This system consists of four main components:
 1. A motion detection script that captures video/images using a Raspberry Pi camera
 2. An alarm system with buzzer and RGB LED indicators
 3. A Flask web application for viewing the captured content
+4. A smart bulb that activates when motion is detected.
 ## Setup Requirements

 - Raspberry Pi with Camera Module V2